KaikaiZhao/KaikaiZhao.github.io/_posts/2019-07-26-Exponential-Family.md

     \end{aligned}
 $$

-Another property from exponential family is that the second derivative of log normalizer equals the variance of sufficient statistics.
+The above derivation tells us another property from exponential family, that is, the second derivative of log normalizer equals the variance of sufficient statistics.

 ### Some examples